Nostix/APiHP/README.md

 - enter the set password in the config.php
 - save your newly generated ID

+## disable the need of an ID to access the API

+- simply change 'require_id' to 'false' in the config.php

 ## creating new endpoints and actions

 - create a new folder with the name of the endpoint in /endpoints